 - Get Involved

 Kent Island is located directly across the Bay Bridge from Annapolis.
-Parking for the trail can be found at Matapeake State Park on Marine Academy Drive.
-Alternatively, park at the trail's southern endpoint at Romancoke Pier, located where Romancoke Road/SR 8 meets Eastern Bay.
+Parking for the trail can be found at Matapeake State Park on (1112 Romancoke Rd, Marine Academy Dr).

 Tree roots have put a lot of bumps in the trail but they are working on refinishing parts of it.
 They have marked the bumps with yellow spray paint.
 They are worse at the south end so I suggest just keeping your eyes open to avoid the bumps.
 5/3/18 Youker